Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 Longhua Temple, dedicated to Maitreya Buddha, is a spiritual site that embodies the architectural essence of the Song Dynasty.

-As the oldest and largest temple in Shanghai, it originally featured 13 pagodas, one of which is still standing today.
+As the oldest and largest temple in Shanghai, it originally featured 13 pagodas, of which one still stands today.

 Although the temple is a bit farther out than the Jade Buddha Temple, it’s worth visiting if you’re staying in Shanghai.